TelerikAcademy/Web-Services-and-Cloud/Teamwork/README.md

 Sample Projects:
 ----------------

-Your application can be one of the following:

 -   **Web chat** application
     -   Users send messages between each other
     -   Users can send files
     -   Users can have a profile picture
     -   Users receive notifications when another user sends them a message

 -   **Foursquare-like** application
     -   Users can see a set of predefined places with coordinates
     -   Users can check-in at a place near them
     -   Users can post a comment about a place
     -   Users can upload an image of the place
     -   Users can create a place
     -   Users receive notifications about people, checking in the place they are in

 -   **Image gallery** application
     -   Users can own a gallery
     -   The gallery can have albums
     -   The albums can have sub albums
     -   Users can upload images in the gallery or in any of the albums
     -   Images have title
     -   Users can leave a comment about an image
     -   Users receive notifications when somebody comments an image of theirs

 -   **Chess** game
     -   Users can join a random game
         -   The engine decides which two players to start the game
     -   Users can perform moves in a started game
     -   Users can have a profile picture
     -   Users receive notifications when a user in a game of theirs has made their move

 -   **Crowd-sourced** **news** application
     -   Users can publish a news article containing images
     -   Users can comment news articles
         -   Comments can be nested
     -   Users can vote for and against news articles
     -   Users receive notifications when a new news article is published

 -   **Recipe** application
     -   Users can upload recipes containing images and preparation steps
         -   Preparation steps have completion time (e.g. bake potatoes for 5 minutes at 200 degrees)
     -   Users can like and comment a recipe
     -   Users can start cooking a recipe
         -   Notifications are delivered when a preparation step's time has elapsed

 -   **Another application** by your choice
     -   The only condition is to follow the Requirements